 United Kingdom and EU.
 The MHRA, BfArM, FAMHP cluster of 2023–2024 alerts is the warning signal.
 NHS-channel Wegovy is essentially counterfeit-free; the risk concentrates in private slimming clinics that import from outside the EU GMP chain.
 The EU common logo on online pharmacy sites is a hard requirement, not a suggestion.

 Korea.
 The October 2024 ban on 직구 of GLP-1s was the single biggest regulatory change for Korean patients in this cycle.
 It moved supply almost entirely back into the licensed 약국 channel.
 The remaining counterfeit risk concentrates in social-media private sellers and a small number of unlicensed cosmetic clinics.
-Mounjaro for obesity is off-label in Korea and supply has been tight since the August 2025 launch — which historically is when grey-market substitution accelerates.
+Mounjaro received MFDS obesity approval in July 2024, but supply has been tight since the August 2025 launch — which historically is when grey-market substitution accelerates.
 Stay in the licensed channel.

 Japan.
 Cosmetic-clinic semaglutide is the watch-list segment.
 The legitimate ウゴービ pathway through PMDA-registered endocrinology and obesity clinics is intact; the import-and-inject cosmetic clinic segment is where PMDA advisories have concentrated through 2024–2026.